If your dog adoption application got rejected, I’m so sorry to hear that.

-In order to adopt or even foster a dog from most rescue groups, I have to lie or at least leave out some information on the application form.
+Personally, if I want to adopt a dog or a cat from most rescue groups, I have to lie or at least leave out some information on the application form.

-I will get rejected from adopting from most rescue groups because:
+I will get rejected from adopting from most rescue groups because of these reasons:

 I know not to waste my time applying to most rescue groups because I am not willing to allow the home visit that most of them require.